Home

 Freeview Booster

-A Freeview signal booster, also known as an aerial amplifier can help improve digital TV reception in fringe areas which get a weak Freeview signal from a distant DTT digital TV transmitter or where nearby hills or nearby obstructions like tall buildings cause poor reception.
+A Freeview signal booster, also known as an 'aerial amplifier', can help improve digital TV reception in fringe areas, which get a weak Freeview signal from a more distant TV transmitter.
+Boosters can also help where nearby hills, or local obstructions, like tall buildings, cause poor reception.

-Several different types of TV signal boosters are available and all have different applications:
+Several different types of booster are available and all have different applications:

 TV Distribution Amplifier